 How do leg lifts tone your abs so effectively (and what are some mistakes to avoid)?

-Leg raises are one of the best bottom-up exercises for the abs, but you need to do them the right way.
-You see, leg raises are relatively straightforward, but several minor errors can take away the tension from your abs and force your hip flexors to work overtime.
+Thanks to your abs muscles’ unique anatomy and function, doing leg raises trains them.
+Your abs need to exert considerable force to lift your legs toward the ceiling.
+Leg raises are one of the best bottom-up exercises for the abs, but you must do them correctly.
+Leg raises are relatively straightforward, but several minor errors can remove the tension from your abs and force your hip flexors to work overtime.

-First, make sure that, as you lift your legs, your heels never go over your chest or head.
+First, ensure that your heels never go over your chest or head as you lift your legs.
 By doing that, you will make the most challenging portion of the leg lift much more straightforward.
-Instead, raise your legs until your heels are straight up from your hips.
+Instead, raise your legs until your heels are straight from your hips.

 How to tone your abs with leg lifts